pokle/clojr/README.md

 When you write a little Clojure script, make sure the first line looks like this (sample.clj):

     #!/usr/bin/env bash circ

-    (println "Hellsfjord - watch it!")
+    (println "Hellfjord - watch it!")

 Make sure it's executable, and then just run it:

     $ ./sample.clj
-    Hellsfjord - watch it!
+    Hellfjord - watch it!